 Defining the National Standard Terminology is a first step.
 The next phase will be designed to eanble gradual implementation, so that the effort required to adjust operational information systems will be minimal.

-IMH will be responsible for managing the terminology at the national level.
+The Ministry will be responsible for managing the terminology at the national level.
 Updates will be made periodically and be distributed to all health care entities through the standard channels.